Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Methodology

-As real $r^t_{ua}$ is available based on the $t$-th interaction between $ua$, the predicted reward $\hat{r}_\eta(\mathbf{H}^t_{ua})$ can be learned by supervised loss.
+Since the real reward $r^t_{\mathrm{ua}}$ is available based on the $t$-th interaction between $\mathrm{ua}$, the predicted reward $\hat{R}_\eta(\mathbf{H}^t_{\mathrm{ua}},a^{t}_\mathrm{ua})$ can be learned by supervised loss.
 Incorporating with the aforementioned clipped double Q-learning \cite{fujimoto2018addressing} shown in Eq. \ref{eq:5}, the auxiliary supervised learning network improves the convergence of the RLIV-UA model.